99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 To access AWS:
 - AWS management console (pw + MFA)
-- CLI (access keys require an ACCESS KEY ID and a SECRET ACCESS KEY to make programmatic calls to AWS)
+- CLI (access keys require an ACCESS KEY ID and a SECRET ACCESS KEY to make programmatic calls to AWS)!!
   - to use CLI with MFA you need to create a temporary session, you do so with the STS GetSessionToken API !!
   - the CLI looks for credentials in this order: Command line, Environment Variable CLI credential file, CLI config file, Container cred.
 Instance profile cred.
-- SDK (access keys require an ACCESS KEY ID and a SECRET ACCESS KEY to make programmatic calls to AWS)
+- SDK (access keys require an ACCESS KEY ID and a SECRET ACCESS KEY to make programmatic calls to AWS)!!
   - looks for credentials in this order:
     - Environment variables
     - Java system properties